AdobeDocs/commerce-webapi/src/pages/get-started/create-integration.md

 Use the following steps to install your module:

-1. Run the following command to update the Magento [database schema](https://glossary.magento.com/database-schema) and data.
+1. Run the following command to update the [database schema](https://glossary.magento.com/database-schema) and data.

    ```bash
    bin/magento setup:upgrade